statmike/vertex-ai-mlops/Applied GenAI/readme.md

 Using LLMs to query data in BigQuery highlight the need for descriptive metadata like:
 - better column names
-- deteails table and column descriptions
+- better table and column descriptions

 This example workflow shows how to use an LLM to generate better naming and descriptions through interpretation of the content of tables.